Privacy-aware Gaussian Process Regression: Discussion

 \section{Discussion}

-In this work, we establish the first theoretical and methodological framework for privacy-aware GP regression.
-Like any machine learning method that addresses privacy concerns, the proposed method safeguards privacy at the cost of predictive accuracy.
+In this work, we establish a new theoretical and methodological framework for privacy-aware GP regression.
+Like any data science technique that addresses privacy concerns, the proposed method safeguards privacy at the cost of estimation and predictive accuracy.
 While the privacy levels are fully in control, the proposed method does not guarantee fit-for-use predictive outputs.
-Users should validate the utility of the resulting privacy-aware GP models by checking whether the predictive confidence bars are acceptable.
-Failure to do so may result in a \textbf{negative societal impact} of presenting unsatisfactory and misleading predictions.
+Practitioners should validate the utility of the resulting privacy-aware GP models by checking whether the predictive confidence bars are acceptable.

-Whether the weakly privacy-aware problem (\ref{private_GP_weak}) has a unique solution is an unaddressed theoretical question and requires further investigation.
 Similar to the usual GP regression, finding the synthetic covariance matrix faces computational challenges when the sample size is large.
-Some recent techniques in scalable GP regression \citep{quinonero2005unifying,rahimi2007random,titsias2009variational,hartikainen2010kalman,hensman2013gaussian,plumlee2014fast,gramacy2015local,wilson2015kernel, grigorievskiy2017parallelizable,nickisch2018state,wang2019exact,katzfuss2021general,ding2021sparse,chen2022kernel,yadav2022kernel} can be adapted to compute certain components in the proposed method, such as $G(S)$, efficiently.
-Finding weakly privacy-aware solutions relies on SDP, which is, albeit polynomial-time solvable in theory, not scalable under most commonly used SDP software packages, e.g. CVX \citep{grant2014cvx} or CVXPY \citep{diamond2016cvxpy}.
-More efficient algorithms should be developed if one prefers these solutions.
-The strongly and kernel-based privacy-aware solutions, however, only rely on finding the positive definite part of a symmetric matrix, which can be done must faster.
-In particular, recent developments in fast computation of the square roots of PSD matrices \citep{pleiss2020fast,hale2008computing} enable an $O(n^2)$ time algorithm in view of the identity $\mathbf{A}^+=(\mathbf{A}+\sqrt{\mathbf{A}^2})/2$.
+Some recent techniques in scalable GP regression can be adapted to compute certain components in the proposed method, such as $G(S)$, efficiently.